 Below the Mason-Dixon Line, Charlottesville provides this Pittsburgh native with a Southern vibe.
 At the same time, the city remains rich in diversity – a young, vibrant, growing community as a result of the University and the HealthSystem.
 Great food can be found at over 100 independent restaurants and the city remains a popular tour stop for artists and bands of all music genres.
 There is nothing like unwinding at Fridays After Five after a long work week and spending time on the Downtown Mall pedestrian-park where you are assured to see colleagues and friends.
 From early morning starts to late nights, C'ville truly has something for everyone."

 The area's economic base centers on tourism, higher education, light manufacturing, agriculture, and retail trade.
 Each year thousands of tourists view the Grounds of the University of Virginia and the homes of U.S. Presidents Thomas Jefferson, James Madison, and James Monroe.
-The Blue Ridge Mountains and Shenandoah Valley offer recreational opportunities including hiking the Appalachian Trail, mountain biking, and hot air ballooning.
-Musical and cultural venues including the Charlottesville Pavilion, John Paul Jones Arena, Paramount Theater, and the Virginia Film Festival bring national and international performers to town.
+The Blue Ridge Mountains and Shenandoah Valley offer recreational opportunities including hiking the Appalachian Trail, mountain biking, and white water rafting.
+Musical and cultural venues including the Charlottesville Pavilion, John Paul Jones Arena, Paramount Theater, Jefferson Theater, The Southern, and the Virginia Film Festival bring national and international performers to town.
 Charlottesville-Albemarle is also host to an incredible selection of casual and fine dining establishments and an estimated 30 wineries within 30 miles of Charlottesville.